 Previously in his career, Dan served as a law clerk to the Honorable Paul G. Hyman, Jr. in the U.S. Bankruptcy Court for the Southern District of Florida.
 He was also a law clerk for Justice Paul Suttell of the Rhode Island Supreme Court.
-He has been listed in The Best Lawyers in America for Bankruptcy and Creditor Debtor Rights in 2018, 2019 and 2020 editions and was also named to Florida Super Lawyers Rising Star list in 2009, 2010, 2012, 2013 and 2014.
+He has been listed in The Best Lawyers in America© for Bankruptcy and Creditor Debtor Rights in 2018, 2019, 2020 and 2021 editions and was also named to Florida Super Lawyers Rising Star list in 2009, 2010, 2012, 2013 and 2014.

 What Clients Can Expect